Vishal4742/ai-ml-club-website/frontend/README.md

-# AI & ML Club Website
+# AI & ML Club - OCT Bhopal Frontend

-A modern, responsive website for the AI & ML Club at Oriental College of Technology, Bhopal.
-Built with React, TypeScript, and Tailwind CSS.
+A high-performance, modern React application for the AI & ML Club at Oriental College of Technology, Bhopal.

 ## 🚀 Features